jroucheton/cloud-best-practices/README.md

 * Pipeline as code means pipeline as you want...
 Your dreams becomes reals!

 ## Writing pipelines as declarative
-Pipeline should be coded as [declarative](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline).
+Pipelines should be coded as [declarative](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline).

 **Benefits:**
 * Pipeline as delarative is more human readable.
 * Declarative pipeline is maintained by Jenkins community.

+## Working with stages
+Pipelines should be define using [Stages](https://jenkins.io/doc/pipeline/steps/pipeline-stage-step).

+**Benefits:**
+* Pipelines stages appears as pipelines steps.

 ## Building as much in parallel as possible
 Tasks without strong dependencies should be processed in [parallel](https://jenkins.io/doc/book/pipeline/syntax/#parallel).